LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 ``context_switching_calls(Option)``
    Allows context-switching calls (``(<<)/2``) to be either allowed or denied.
 Possible option values are ``allow`` and ``deny``.
-The default flag vale is ``allow``.
+The default flag value is ``allow``.
 Note that changing this option is of no consequence for objects already compiled and loaded.

 Backend Prolog compiler and loader flags